Frequently Answered Questions

 If the details aren't an exact match, there will be a delay in allocating your deposit.
 This is because we need to perform some extra checks manually to make sure your hard-earned cash goes to the correct account and not someone else's!

-If you are unsure, or have made a transfer and need help drop us a message on chat, otherwise email us on talktotillit@tillitinvest.com and we'll help you!
+If you are unsure, or have made a transfer and need help, drop us a message on live chat or email us on talktotillit@tillitinvest.com and we'll help you!

 I made a withdrawal, but I can't see the cash in my bank account.

 Cash withdrawals can take up to four working days to clear.
-If you still cannot locate your withdrawal after four working days have passed, then reach out to us on chat, otherwise email us on talktotillit@tillitinvest.com and we'll help you.
+If you still cannot locate your withdrawal after four working days have passed, then reach out to us on live chat or email us on talktotillit@tillitinvest.com and we'll help you.

 My mobile number has changed.
 What do I do?

 Lost or broke your phone?
 No worries!
-If you have a TILLIT account you can speak to us on live chat, otherwise just email us on talktotillit@tillitinvest.com and we'll be happy to help.
+Just let us know on live chat or email us on talktotillit@tillitinvest.com and we'll update your mobile number.

 Because we use your mobile number to secure your account via two-factor authentication, we may need additional information to change your phone number.
 If so, we'll let you know.